 - Missionaries should not discuss with the student or anyone else (including parents and priesthood leaders) the extent, symptoms, diagnoses, or treatments of students’ alleged disabilities.

-- Missionaries may approve reasonable accommodations with regard to gatherings, based on the list of options provided them.
+- Missionaries may approve reasonable assistance with regard to gatherings, based on the list of options provided to them.

 - Only a course instructor may approve assistance regarding PathwayConnect courses.
 If a student requests course assistance from a missionary, the missionary should advise the student to work with their instructor or contact BYU-Pathway Support.

 - For questions regarding Institute courses, missionaries should refer students to the local institute director for guidance based on the Seminaries and Institutes of Religion Policy Manual.